Chrome Management (puppeteer)

 async threadInit() {

-// create a browser page upon thread initialization
+// create a browser page during thread initialization

 this.page = await browser.newPage();